Leon Felhendler: Death in Lublin

-Felhendler was among those who survived the war, hiding in Lublin until the end of German occupation.
+Felhendler was among those who survived the war, hiding in Lublin until the end of the German occupation.
 The city was taken by the Soviet Red Army on 24 July 1944 and became the temporary headquarters of the Soviet-controlled communist Polish Committee of National Liberation established by Joseph Stalin.
 However, on 2 April 1945, Felhendler was shot through the closed door of his flat as he got up to investigate a commotion in an outer room.
 Felhendler and his wife managed to escape through another door and made their way to Lublin's Św.
 Wincentego á Paulo hospital, where he underwent surgery, but died four days later.
 According to most of the older publications, Felhendler was killed by right-wing Polish nationalists, sometimes identified as the Narodowe Siły Zbrojne, an anti-Communist and anti-Semitic partisan unit.
 However, more recent inquiries, citing the incomplete treatment of the event by earlier historians, and the scant documentary record, have called into question this version of events.

 The only concrete document found by local Polish scholars is a record of Felhendler's hospital admission at Wincentego á Paulo describing the injury.
-Dr Kopciowski wrote that Feldhendler was likely shot in an armed robbery gone bad, because he was known locally as a budding gold trader.
-Meanwhile, as noted by Marcin Wroński, communist press in the Soviet-controlled Lublin routinely accused former AK and WIN partisans of common crime as part of ideological warfare.
+Dr Kopciowski wrote that Feldhendler was likely shot in an armed robbery gone bad because he was known locally as a budding gold trader.
+Meanwhile, as noted by Marcin Wroński, the communist press in the Soviet-controlled Lublin routinely accused former AK and WIN partisans of common crime as part of ideological warfare.
 Felhendler's killing was one of at least 118 violent deaths of Jews in the Lublin district between the summer of 1944 and the autumn of 1946.